rki-mf1/CoVpipe2/README.md

 # CoVpipeNext

+CoVpipeNext is a Nextflow pipeline for reference-based genome reconstruction of SARS-CoV-2 from NGS data.
+In principle it can be used also for other viruses.

 ## Quick installation

 The pipeline is written in [`Nextflow`](https://nf-co.re/usage/installation), which can be used on any POSIX compatible system (Linux, OS X, etc).
 Windows system is supported through [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 You need `Nextflow` installed and either `conda` to run the steps of the pipeline: